Sign up for hire & camping shop special offers, campsite tips & news

 What identification is required to hire a vehicle?

-The primary driver will need to provide one piece of photo ID such as your driving licence and one piece of ID with your current address such as a utility bill dated within 3 months of the hire date.
+The primary driver will need to provide one piece of photo ID such as your driving licence and two pieces of ID with your current address such as a utility bill dated within 3 months of the hire date.
 It is vital that we perform a DVLA check for any endorsements for UK licence holders.
 If you are adding an additional driver we also need to see their full licence and perform a DVLA check.
 You must provide the requested ID before a vehicle can be released to you.
 If you are unsure what to bring please check with us.

 YOU MUST bring the above documentation as failure to do so may invalidate your hire.

 If you have not used the DVLA check system before you can access through the DVLA website: https://www.gov.uk/check-driving-information